-The Scottish Government's electric-vehicle loan is interest-free and repayable over a maximum of six years.
-It can provide up to £28,000 towards the cost of a new electric car.
-The scheme runs until 30 March 2021.
+The Scottish Government's electric-vehicle loan was interest-free and repayable over a maximum of six years.
+It provided up to £28,000 towards the cost of a new electric car, but closed to new applicants on 30 March 2021.

-To qualify, a vehicle must already be eligible for the UK Government's Plug-in Car Grant (PiCG), so the same rules apply: no plug-in hybrids and only electric cars up to the value of £50,000, including the recommended retail price, VAT and delivery fees.
-The good news is that the loan is offered on top of the PiCG discount.
+To qualify, a vehicle must already have been eligible for the UK Government's Plug-in Car Grant (PiCG), so the same rules applied: no plug-in hybrids and only electric cars up to the value of £50,000, including the recommended retail price, VAT and delivery fees.
+The loan was offered on top of the PiCG discount.

 Used Electric Vehicle Loan

 Just like the new-car loan, the Scottish Government's Used Electric Vehicle Loan is interest-free and repayable over a maximum of five years.
 It's available to cover the purchase of a used electric car up to the value of £20,000.
 No end date for this scheme has been set.